fionnydarmawan/cse15l-lab-reports/LabReport3.md

 Source:
 I found this command and its functionality from chatGPT.
 The prompt I gave was "can you give find 4 interesting command-line options or alternate ways to use the grep command".
 Then `grep -i` shows as part of the 4 that chatGPT gave.

 <img src="grepi.png" width="300" height="200">

+Based on this output, I used the command on my terminal and changed the pattern and the directory the one that I intended to use.

 ## 2) `ls | grep` command: